BrennanB/quartz/content/Blog/Saturday, October 21st 2023.md

 	- MK4: 250 x 210 x 220 mm

 No decision was made, will look at things again and discuss with more team members.

+Quick update: input shaping has been fully released for MK4 which should help with speed
 # Integrating 3d printing into swerve wheels

 Some teams have been looking at using ~95A TPU to print their swerve wheels using [[3D Printing]].